camilstaps/docker-texlive/README.md

 ## Available tags

-- `standard`: A standard release containing many popular packages and tools.
+- `full`: A full release containing all packages and tools from the installer.
 - `minimal`: The infrastructure only, packages can be installed using `tlmgr`.

 ## How to use